Jackcmd007/Python-Stegnography-/README.md

-# Image Stegnography
+# Steganocrypt

-This Stegnography is a combination of LSB-Steganography as well as AES encryption along with DNA encoding.
+Steganocrypt is a combination of LSB-Steganography as well as AES encryption along with DNA encoding.
 In this project we first encoded the plaintext to its corresponding DNA bases and then compressed the result using g-zip and converted it to a ciphertext using AES-256 encryption technology.
 ## Note
 The key will be generated to a USB-drive which will then be required for decrypting the message